 Common Name: Bastard Toad Flax

-Comandra richardsiana is a Perennial up to 0.30 metres tall.
+Comandra richardsiana is a perennial plant that can grow up to 0.30 metres tall.

 It has edible uses.

 Eastern N. America - Newfoundland to Quebec and south to Kansas.

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors in many parts of this country.
 It is quite possibly no more than a form of C. umbellata[